elcicd/el-CICD-docs/README.md

 ## PREFACE

-This document describes motivation, design, and implementation of a fully featured CICD system for use on either the upstream OKD or on Red Hat® OpenShift®, either 3.11 or 4.x.
+This document describes the motivation, design, and implementation of a fully featured CICD system for use on either the upstream OKD or on Red Hat® OpenShift®, either 3.11 or 4.x.
 For the remainder of the document wherever OKD is referenced, OpenShift may be safely inferred.
 There should be no difference in how the the system works on either platform.

 el-CICD supports the following features:

-* Configurable set of deployment environments per installation and per project
+* Configurable set of deployment environments per installation and, to a lesser degree, per project
 * Configurable Build-to-Dev framework
-* Simplified deployment descriptor framework for developers that can span environments
+* Simplified deployment descriptor framework for developers that can span  multiple environments or adapt to a specific environment
 * Automated promotion across environments
 * Automated branching  and synchronization of deployment configurations in SCMs and their images in image repositories
-* Redeployment into each environments, including roll-forward and -back strategies
+* Redeployment into each environments, including roll-forward and roll-back strategies
-* Version manifest creation defining a collection of microservices as a single release
+* Treating applications comprised of a collection of microservices as a single whole when deploying to production
-* Application deployments into production based on version manifests
+* Incremental deployment patching into production
-* Hotfix builds, promotions, and deployments into production
+* Support for hotfix builds, promotions, and deployments into production
-* Incremental deployments into production
-* Staggered application release development development patterns
+* Support for staggered application release development development patterns

 Features not supported, but on the immediate investigate/TODO list:

 * GitLab and Bitbucket support
 * Helm support
 * Separating Non-prod into Dev and Test servers for more fine-grained RBAC control of environments
-* Enabling Sandbox deployments to mimic other environments besides the Development environment
+* Enabling Sandbox deployments to mimic other environments besides the Dev environment
-* Support multiple Production deployment environments (different regions may require different configurations)
+* Support multiple Production deployment environments (e.g. different regions may require different configurations)

 # TABLE OF CONTENTS